learn-co-curriculum/dsc-project-presentation-content/README.md

 **Non technical backgroun?** ---> Drop jargon, include only the most relevant information <br>
 **Sign-off on your work continiuing?** ---> focus on  the real life impact of your work.
 Always tie your results to real world numbers and how the answers you provide are solutions to real problems.

-### list the content sections that are expectede in a data science presentation

-At a minimum, your presentation materials should communicate the highlights of your analysis:

-- [ ] introduction & business context
-- [ ] data science process steps
-- [ ] future improvement ideas
-- [ ] contact info.

-The key points of your analysis should be there in your presentation, but only if the material can pass the "so what?" test.
-The "so what?" test is "So what does this information matter to me, your potential audience?" <br>
-Do you share all the tests you ran to get to your final analysis or do you focus on the interpretation of the baseline vs the final model in detail? <br>
-Do you have a slide filled with R-squared, mean squared error, root mean squared error, and other statistics, or do you discuss the confidence you have in your model based on its comparitive performance?

-[need connecting text here]

 ## connect the presentation components with a narrative arc